 When you’ve got a mortgage, children and a car payment to keep on track with, it’s hard to balance the budget.
 You need a level of financial awareness that perhaps even Paul Krugman doesn’t possess.
 Or, you could just fire up Excel.
 This spreadsheet can give even You Need A Budget a run for its money (no pun intended), and allows you to create a yearly budget to project earnings and expenditures, whilst taking care of variable expenditures and changes in income.

 If you’ve not got a family and you’re eager to take control of your finances, why don’t you check out this personal monthly budget spreadsheet.
 It allows you to create a budget just for you, and then compare it against what you actually spend and comes with fields for daily expenditures, as well as entertainment and discretionary spending.
 It’s easy to use too.
 This spreadsheet only spans a single page, and can be printed on one sheet of paper in portrait orientation.

 Going to university is scary.
 You’re away from your parents, and everything they did for you – washing, cooking and cleaning – is now something you have to deal with.
 Alone.
 You’ll also have to take care of your finances, and avoid the allure of overdrafts and credit cards.
 How do you do that?
-With a college budget spreadsheet, of course.
+With this college budget spreadsheet, of course.
 This allows you to plan for the cost of studying over the course of months, semesters and years, and to keep your bank account in the black.